Sarah Houchens Gets Cheeky In A Pair Of Skimpy Shorts Before Powering Through A Legs & Booty Burn

 Sarah opted for a curve-hugging outfit that did her gym-honed figure nothing but favors.
 She sported a tight bra with thin straps that stretched tightly over her shoulders, leaving her muscular arms on display for her audience to admire.
 The garment had plastic fasteners that matched the dark pink color of the garment, with one near her shoulder blade and the other in the middle of her back.
 The piece cut off a few inches above Sarah’s butt, leaving a peek of her bronze back in view.

-Sarah’s bottoms were equally as hot and left little to the imagination while its light yellow color popped against her allover glow.
+Sarah’s bottoms were equally hot and left little to the imagination while its light yellow color popped against her allover glow.
 Sarah wore the waistband high on her hips, accentuating her tiny waist and frame.
 The leg holes were pulled halfway up her backside, allowing Sarah to flaunt her peachy posterior and shapely thighs.
 Sarah draped one arm near her side and held a white can, plugging the CELSIUS Energy Drink in the caption.

 She wore her blond locks back and in a low braid, and a few loose pieces escaped around the frame of her face.
 Sarah also rocked a pair of diamond earrings, which provided her workout attire with plenty of bling.
 In the four videos shared in the post, Sarah powered through a leg and booty burn while showing off her bombshell body in the same ensemble.